 You could be using an APS-C Crop Sensor camera (23.6 x 15.8mm Sensor) applying a crop factor of 1.5x to 1.7x (Nikon 1.5x and Canon 1.6x) or something smaller still like a Four Thirds camera (17.3 x 13mm Sensor), in which case you'll have a 2x Crop Factor to consider as the sensors are one-quarter the size of a full frame sensor.

-With that brief explanation out the way, you could find the tool really very handy indeed – this isn't to say it's something you'll be continually referring to, but the mmCal tool a great easy-to-use calculator and contains a well-explained description of your calculation so you understand the information being presented to you.
+With that brief explanation out the way, you could find the tool really very handy indeed – this isn't to say it's something you'll be continually referring to, but the mmCalc tool a great easy-to-use calculator and contains a well-explained description of your calculation so you understand the information being presented to you.

 At the end of the day, you're going to at the very least learn more about camera sensors, their sizes and why these conversions even take place anyhow.

-Crop Sensor Calculator and Further Resources
+Crop Sensor Calculator And Further Resources:

 - Digital Camera Sensors Explained